Heliamzadeh/graph-based-moral-judgment-prediction-on-reddit/README.md

-# graph-based-moral-judgment-prediction-on-reddit
+# Graph-Based Moral Judgment Prediction on Reddit
 high-level NLP + network science contribution &amp; language-mediated social reasoning via graph structure

-# Graph-Based Moral Judgment Prediction on Reddit

 ## Overview
 This project investigates how collective moral judgments emerge in online communities by modeling social interaction structures rather than textual content.
 Using data from Reddit’s *Am I the A**hole?* (AITA) subreddit, we transform large-scale discussion threads into interaction graphs and apply graph-based machine learning and Graph Neural Networks (GNNs) to predict crowd-sourced verdicts.